cmadsen/gemini.eclipse.companion/README.md

     ```

 3.  **Apply the Changes:** Save the file and open a new terminal.
 Any new terminal session will now automatically have the correct environment variables set whenever the Eclipse plugin is running.

+4.  **Start Gemini CLI:** Before starting the Gemini CLI, ensure you open a terminal within Eclipse
+    (e.g., by navigating to `Window -> Show View -> Terminal` and then clicking the 'Open a new terminal' icon
+    in the newly opened tab) and `cd` into a directory that is part of your active Eclipse workspace.
+    This ensures that the `GEMINI_CLI_IDE_WORKSPACE_PATH` environment variable is correctly set for the CLI.
+    You can verify the `GEMINI_CLI_IDE_WORKSPACE_PATH` by inspecting the contents of `/tmp/gemini/eclipse_env.sh`
+    (e.g., `cat /tmp/gemini/eclipse_env.sh`).
+For more details on how these environment variables are set,
+    refer to the `updateEnvironmentFile` method in `GeminiHttpServer.java`.

 ## Usage